 Why soil sample?
-Soil tests enable poultry producers to manage litter nutrients efficiently.
-The University of Tennessee Extension Publication PB 1061 describes how to properly collect soil samples [1].
+Soil tests enable dairy producers to manage manure nutrients efficiently.
+University of Tennessee Extension Publication PB 1061 describes how to properly collect soil samples [1].
 Follow the area frequency recommendation in PB 1061, collecting a composite soil sample for every 10 acres, which is required to effectively manage soil pH (e.g., with variable rate lime applications).
-However, you can use an average soil test result per field or 100 acres, whichever is smaller, when calculating your litter application rate with this Worksheet.
+However, you can use an average composite soil test result per field or 100 acres, whichever is smaller, when calculating your manure application rate with this Worksheet.
 Collect soil samples every one to five years, depending on which crop you are growing, as recommended in Appendix Table 1.
-Identify the year you collected your field soils samples in Part 1 of the Worksheet.
+Identify the year you collected your soils samples in Part 1 of the Worksheet.